spinkube/runtime-class-manager/README.md

 # runtime-class-manager

 The runtime-class-manager is the spiritual successor to the kwasm-operator. kwasm has been developed as an experimental, simple way to install Wasm runtimes.
-This experiment has been relatively successful, as more and more users utilzed it to fiddle around with Wasm on Kubernetes.
+This experiment has been relatively successful, as more and more users utilized it to fiddle around with Wasm on Kubernetes.
 However, the kwasm-operator has some limitations that make it difficult to use in production.
 The runtime-class-manager is an attempt to address these limitations to make it a reliable and secure way to deploy arbitrary containerd shims.

 The implementation of runtime-class-manager follows [this](https://hackmd.io/TwC8Fc8wTCKdoWlgNOqTgA) community proposal.